-The city centre will have a brand new ‘first impression’ location come the end of 2020 – Te Komititanga, the new public square at the harbour end of Queen Street will be the welcoming zone for people entering the city by train, bus, ferry and cruise ships.
+Te Komititanga, the new public square at the harbour end of Queen Street is the welcoming zone for people entering the city by train, bus, ferry and cruise ships.